aaudevart/bosch-spark/README.md

 Goal of the first program : to find the list of all the components, which are manufactured in the same lines and stations.

+### Steps :
+  - Load Numerical Data
+  - Find for each component (in the numerical file) the list of lines and stations where the component is manufactured
+  - Load Categorical Data
+  - Find for each component (in the categorical file) the list of lines and stations where the component is manufactured
+  - Merge the 2 lists in order to find the list of all the components, which are manufactured in the same lines and stations.

 << There is about 7927 different paths for manufacturing all the components >>

 ## Set up